 Every child in Germany has the right and the obligation to go to school.
 This applies to the children of refugees and to children without papers, as well.
 There is no charge for going to school.

 Many careers require additional education.
 You can get this at a college or university after you graduate from high school.
-Alternatively, you can learn a job through an apprenticeship (Ausbildung).
+Alternatively, you can learn a job through an How can I prepare for a profession or trade other than by studying?
+(Ausbildung).

 School